Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

 ### Content
-* Content for this Milestone 2 Project was created by myself, Irene Neville, with help from the Code Institute and my mentor Brian Macharia, and other exceptions previously stated.
+* Content for this Milestone 2 Project was created by myself, Irene Neville, with help from the Code Institute and my mentor Brian Macharia, unless otherwise stated.

 ### Media
 * All media from Unsplash.com
+* All text for the information cards for each section has been taken from TripAdvisor and Wikipedia respectively.

 ### Acknowledgements